 Structural variants (SVs) are also detected from NGS data.
 Our SV calling algorithm utilizes read depth, SNP information, split reads, and reads which map to two different sites in the genome.
 SV detection via analysis of WGS data is an area of very active research and development.
 Improvements will come rapidly.
 At this time, we are limiting our SV detection to deletions larger than 1 kb in size, duplications (no size limit) and inversions.
 For these SVs, our overall sensitivity during validation was 86%.
 Sensitivity for ≥ 1 kb deletions alone is > 95%.

 Reports will consist of up to three different sections:

 All differences from the reference sequences (sequence variants) are assigned to one of five interpretation categories (pathogenic, likely pathogenic, variant of uncertain significance, likely benign and benign) per ACMG guidelines (Richards et al. 2015).
 Benign and likely benign variants are not reported.
-A full list of all sequence variants will be provided to the ordering physician upon request.
+Sequencing data is available to the ordering physician upon request.